 The Office of Student Life and Development is responsible for establishing policies governing social affairs.
 All social functions sponsored by the University, student organizations must be approved, at least two (2) weeks in advance by the Office of Student Life and Development.
-Major social activities are considered dances, fashion/talent/variety shows and any other functions which anticipate a crowd in excess of 100 persons.
+Major social activities are considered parties, fashion/talent/variety shows and any other functions which anticipate a crowd in excess of 100 persons.

-An Event Space Reservation and Support form must be submitted for each affair/activity.
-The form must indicate the name of the organization, contact person, nature of the affair, requested place, date, time, signature of advisor and special needs.
-The advisor that signs the form is required to be present for the duration of the event.
-All special needs arrangements are the responsibility of the individual organization and should be requested on the form.
-If there is a layout, a diagram must accompany the event form.
-This information will be kept on file in the Office of Student Life and Development and provided to the Physical Plant.
+An Astra request must be submitted for each affair/activity.
+The advisor that signs the Advisor Approval Form is required to be present for the duration of the event.
+All special needs arrangements are the responsibility of the individual organization and should be requested on the form in Astra.
+A diagram of your set up must accompany the Advisor Approval form.
+This information will be provided to the Physical Plant.
 The Office of Student Life and Development is not committed to providing any organizations with special needs.